-The Bishop’s Utopia is based on the extraordinary 1,372 watercolor images of the people, plants and animals that Spanish Bishop Baltasar Jaime Martínez Compañón commissioned from indigenous artisans in Northern Peru in the 1780s.
+The Bishop’s Utopia: Envisioning Improvement in Colonial Peru, Dr. Berquist’s first book, was published in 2014 by the University of Pennsylvania Press.
+This intellectual, visual, and cultural history is based on the extraordinary 1,372 watercolor images of people, plants and animals that Spanish Bishop Baltasar Jaime Martínez Compañón commissioned from indigenous artisans in Northern Peru in the 1780s.
 It reads these unique pieces of visual data as historical documentation that further our understanding of natural history, art, and the politics of empire in the Atlantic world.
-The book recreates the intellectual, cultural, and political universe Martínez Compañón inhabited, paying special attention to his reform agenda in the mining industry and in indigenous education.
-It locates the Bishop and his work with the local Indians in the broader contemporary debate over the supposed inferiority of the American people and natural world, demonstrating how through his scientific research and his reform activities, Martínez Compañón positioned the Indians as intelligent, productive subjects of the Spanish Crown.
+The book recreates the intellectual, cultural, and political universe Martínez Compañón inhabited, paying special attention to his reforms in mining and indigenous education.
+It locates the Bishop and his work with the local Indians in the broader contemporary debate over the supposed inferiority of the American human and natural world, demonstrating how through his scientific research and his reform agendas, Martínez Compañón positioned the Indians as intelligent, productive subjects of the Spanish Crown.

-A former Fulbright scholar, Dr. Berquist has also been awarded funding from the American Council of Learned Societies, the American Historical Association, the Atlantic History Seminar at Harvard University, the American Society for Eighteenth-Century Studies, the Huntington Library, the John Carter Brown Library, and the Spanish Ministry of Culture (among others).
+A former Fulbright scholar, Dr. Berquist has also been awarded funding from the American Council of Learned Societies, the American Historical Association, the Atlantic History Seminar at Harvard University, the American Society for Eighteenth-Century Studies, the Huntington Library, and the Spanish Ministry of Culture (among others).
 She has worked extensively in historical archives throughout Spain, Colombia, and Peru.
 At Long Beach, she teaches the history of Colonial Latin America and the Spanish Empire at the advanced undergraduate and Master’s levels, including courses on the history of religion, slavery, and visual culture.

 301: Methodologies of History

-- 362: Colonial Latin America Survey
+362: Colonial Latin America Survey

-- 460/560: Slavery in Latin America
+460/560: Slavery in Latin America

 465: Seeing Latin America: Visual Culture and History in the Latin American World

 466: Gods, Saints, and Sinners: The Culture of Religion in Colonial Latin America

-- 499: Senior Research Seminar
+499: Senior Research Seminar

-- 510: (graduate seminar) Historiography of Colonial Latin America
+510: (graduate seminar) Historiography of Colonial Latin America

-- 590: (graduate seminar) The Idea of the Indian in the Americas
+590: (graduate seminar) The Idea of the Indian in the Americas

 592: (graduate seminar) Cultures of Nature: The Science of Empire in the Early Modern Atlantic World

 663: (graduate seminar) Advanced Research Methodologies in Latin American History